hechth/dpath_gae/packages/Tensorflow/Model/README.md

 ```

 #### Slice
 A slice layer extracts a slice from a rank 2 tensor with shape \[batch, features\].
 It can be used to split a tensor into 2 sub parts by having 2 components which take the original tensor as input and add the slices as output tensors.
+It returns a tensor slice starting at *begin* holding *size* consecutive elements.

 Example:
 ```json